NigelFinegan5p/cli-2/README.md

 > Sorry!We found the following errors (1)
 Value Error : padding  `-3px`  negative values are not allowed :  -3px

-After having run the CSS validator and picked up this error i changed the value in the style.css file and the border moved to close to the edge of the window.
+After having run the CSS validator and picked up this error i changed the value in the style.css file and subsequent error has been removed.
-For this reason i left the error in place.

 <br></br>
 <br></br>